Gerald Nye

 Gerald Prentice Nye (December 19, 1892 – July 17, 1971) was an American politician who represented North Dakota in the United States Senate from 1925 to 1945.
-He was a Republican and supporter of World War II-era isolationism, chairing the Nye Committee which studied the causes of United States' involvement in World War I.
+Nye rose to national fame in the 1930s as chair of the Special Committee on Investigation of the Munitions Industry, which studied the causes of United States' involvement in World War I and became known as the Nye Committee.
+Prior to the attack on Pearl Harbor, he was a prominent opponent of United States involvement in World War II.

 Early life

 Gerald Nye (whose first name was pronounced with a hard G) was born in Hortonville, Wisconsin, the son of Phoebe Ella (née Prentice) and Irwin Raymond Nye.
 Both of his grandfathers had served in the Civil War: Freeman James Nye in the 43rd Wisconsin Volunteer Infantry Regiment and George Washington Prentice in the 3rd Wisconsin Volunteer Cavalry Regiment.

 He was the first of four children.
 In his first year, he and his parents moved to Wittenberg, Wisconsin, where his father became owner and editor of a small newspaper.
 Three more children were born there: Clair Irwin, Donald Oscar, and Marjorie Ella.
 Nye's father was a staunch supporter of Progressive Robert M. La Follette, and Nye personally remembered his father's taking him to hear Senator La Follette speak and then meet the Senator afterwards.
 (Years later, Gerald Nye and Robert M. La Follette Jr. would serve in the U.S. Senate together.)
 His uncle, Wallace G. Nye, was Mayor of Minneapolis, Minnesota when Gerald was in his teens.